UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 🌱 Eco Edge: Choosing a 100% renewable plan from Gexa involves the purchase of Renewable Energy Certificates (RECs), which match your energy usage with renewable generation attributes.

-APG&E (AP Gas & Electric) takes a distinctly different approach as a no-nonsense, budget-conscious provider.
-Instead of dazzling customers with complex credit structures that require a calculator to figure out, they focus entirely on transparency and straightforward billing.
+APG&E (AP Gas & Electric) takes a distinctly different approach by acting as a no-nonsense, budget-conscious provider.
+Instead of dazzling customers with complex credit structures that require a spreadsheet to calculate, they focus entirely on transparency.
+When you sign up for their standard fixed-rate electricity plans Texas consumers expect, what you see on the label is exactly what you get.

 Plan NameRate /kWHPlan TermCancellation Fee

-Simple Saver Smart Credit 1313 Months $250Check Availability
+Simple Saver Smart Credit 125.9¢Month to MonthN/ACheck Availability

 SimpleSaver 137.2¢13 Months $150.00Check Availability